Network When Job Hunting:

-Using your network when job hunting is one of the best tools at your disposal: Networks are important to nurture because they add a human touch to the application process.
-From my experience I would guesstimate between 60-80% of hires are due to “who you know”.
+Surprisingly, many don’t use their network when job hunting.
+However, it is one of the best tools at your disposal.
+Networks are important to nurture because they add a human touch to the application process.
+From my experience, I see that between 60-80% of hires are due to “who you know”.

 A network is, technically, everyone you know.
-Here are some helpful hints on how to use your network when job hunting…or even prior in order to build your personal brand.
+Here are some helpful tips on how to use your network when job hunting…or even prior in order to build your personal brand.

 Nurture your network